SparkliTwizzl/trioxichor/README.md

 ---

-This is a template for repositories under the Trioxichor project umbrella.
+Trioxichor is a collection of applications to do varyingly esoteric things.